 If the person asking the question is a five hundred-pound individual from a remote region in the belly of the boondocks who has more (illegitimate?) children than teeth and has never read any book they weren’t pressured to read by either their pastor or their high school English teacher, or heaven forbid, the alt-right punditry and/or the local Grand Wizard, I would give the (grossly inaccurate) lowest-common-denominator copout answer, saying: “It’s sort of like a Disney Princess movie in the vein of Beauty and the Beast, only it’s set in the Land of Ooo and the production involved the animators being given a ration of two hits of acid every day they worked on the project.
 And it’s in book form!
 Unfortunately, novels typically aren’t marketed with accompanying soundtrack albums like movies are, but if this book had one, it would an album that would blow your little mind clean off – I’m talking a Wish You Were Here level of awe-inspiring sonic mindgasmry…”

-In the freak circumstance that the aforementioned isn’t even marginally familiar with Beauty and the Beast on account of the fact that their particular church denomination has been boycotting the Disney empire for years in retaliation against their gay-friendly hiring practices, or if they’re otherwise culturally backward enough to believe I was referring to the Barbara Mandrell number when I mentioned Wish You Were Here, I would give the easily-digestible steamed-carrot-purée edition of the (grossly inaccurate) lowest-common-denominator copout answer, and say: “It’s Smokey and the Bandit (or if they’re not actually Southern, The Blues Brothers) told upside-down and backwards with a bit of some alternate take on Twilight written by a better author thrown in where the heroine has an actual personality.”
+In the freak circumstance that the aforementioned isn’t even marginally familiar with Beauty and the Beast on account of the fact that their particular church denomination has been boycotting the Disney empire for years in retaliation against their gay-friendly hiring practices, or if they’re otherwise culturally backward enough to believe I was referring to the Barbara Mandrell number when I mentioned Wish You Were Here, I would give the easily-digestible steamed-carrot-purée edition of the (grossly inaccurate) lowest-common-denominator copout answer, and say: “It’s Smokey and the Bandit (or if they’re not actually Southern, The Blues Brothers) told upside-down and backwards with a bit of some alternate take on Twilight written by a better author thrown in where the heroine has an actual personality.
+And magical powers.
+That she can’t be arsed to learn how to use.”
 If they respond to the word “heroine” with some quip about needles and spoons, at that point I would just give up trying to explain it to them altogether.

 Incidentally, I’m not afraid to admit I actually have read Twilight.
 The whole thing.
 Voluntarily.
 Mostly for research purposes and satirical fodder.
 And maybe to satisfy my curiosity.
 I can attest that all the criticisms directed against Twilight since its initial publication have been perfectly justified.
 It really is as bad as people say it is.
 Hands down one of the most painful books I’ve ever read, and I’d read Ayn Rand’s Atlas Shrugged several years prior – all half a million words of it, including the ideologically repugnant passages (too many to count; that bit where the people choked to death on the train was pure WTF) and the parts that most people are wont to skip over out of sheer tedium, so that’s saying a lot.
 Never mind the sparkly vampires, or even the fact that the female lead is a wooden zombie-ess who could use a good bitchslappin’ (preferably one administered by a curt and saucy twink of the type who would wander the streets completely nude during Pride festivities with a beautiful lack of shame).
 Most of the book consists of Bella and Edward trying to get in touch with their feelings or some shit, which doesn’t really make for an entertaining read.
 It probably would if these characters were in any way interesting, but that’s clearly not the case here.
 The author had no good material to work with going into the writing of this book.
 You can probably pin that on the particular religious culture to which she belongs; Mormons tend not to get out much, particularly not their women.
 Nevertheless, her lack of good fodder shows up in her writing.
 Bella’s account of her blossoming love for Edward reads way more excruciatingly than listening to my mother (may she rest in peace) gush about some ill-fated American Idol contestant from ten years ago that the rest of the world has long since forgotten about.
 The gushing takes up most of the narrative; any semblance of an actual story doesn’t start to kick in until about two-thirds of the way into the book.
 To top it off, the prose is atrocious.
 Stephenie Meyer has seemingly never met a said-bookism she didn’t like, to say nothing of her penchant for unnecessarily flowery language that continually tempts the reader to rubberneck throughout the Twilight experience.
 An exercise in verbal masturbation performed by the hands of a pure and virginal author who has never touched linguistic genitalia in her life and has no clue how to work it.
 It’s more that than a novel.
 My nephew was pulling more intriguing stories than that out of his ass before he even entered kindergarten.